-We have acted as Trustee for Muamalat Invest i-Institutional Money Market Fund ("the Fund") for the financial period from 12 October 2020 (date of launch) to 30 June 2021.
-To the best of our knowledge, Muamalat Invest Sdn Bhd ("the Manager") has managed the Fund in the financial period under review in accordance with the following:
+We have acted as Trustee for Muamalat Invest i-Institutional Money Market Fund ("the Fund") for the financial year ended 30 June 2022.
+To the best of our knowledge, Muamalat Invest Sdn Bhd ("the Manager") has managed the Fund in the financial year under review in accordance with the following:

-- 1. Limitations imposed on the investment powers of the Manager under the deed, securities laws and Guidelines on Unit Trust Funds; - 2.
-Valuation and pricing of the Fund are carried out in accordance with the deed and any regulatory requirement; and - 3.
-Creation and cancellation of units are carried out in accordance with the deed and any regulatory requirement.
+- 1. Limitations imposed on the investment powers of the management company under the deed, securities laws and the Guidelines on Unit Trust Funds; - 2.
+Valuation and pricing is carried out in accordance with the deed; and - 3.
+Any creation and cancellation of units are carried out in accordance with the deed and any regulatory requirement.